-Retaliation means any action or attempted action taken by an accused individual or a third party against any person because that person opposed any practices forbidden under this policy or because that person in good faith filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under this policy.
+Retaliation means any action or attempted action taken by an accused individual or a third party against any person because that person opposed any practices forbidden under the Sexual Misconduct Policy or because that person in good faith filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding under the Sexual Misconduct Policy.
 This includes action taken or attempted against a bystander who intervened to stop or attempt to stop sexual misconduct.
 Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's good faith complaint or participation in the complaint process.